This article may contain links from our affiliate partners. Please read how we make money!

 - Serve in a bowl & put cheese on top

 As someone who was born and raised in Texas, I grew up eating chili on a weekly basis in the fall and winter.
-I don’t blame my mom for making this a staple in our house.
+I don’t blame my mom for making this a staple in my house.
 Super easy to make, cooks plenty for leftovers, cheap, and healthy.
-Everything we’re looking for.
+Everything I’m looking for.